jenscaa/player_head_shot/README.md

 ## Installation guide
-Note: This extension will only work on Google Chrome.
+Note: This extension will only work on Google Chrome and Brave.
 These are the steps you will need to follow:
 1. **Clone the repository or download the zip file and extract it to your preferred folder.**
 2. **Open Google Chrome or Brave.**